MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/buttons.md

 Button is a [**ContentControl**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.contentcontrol.aspx).
 Its XAML content property is [**Content**](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.controls.contentcontrol.content.aspx), which enables a syntax like this for XAML: `<Button>A button's content</Button>`.
 You can set any object as the button's content.
 If the content is a [UIElement](https://msdn.microsoft.com/library/windows/apps/xaml/windows.ui.xaml.uielement.aspx), it is rendered in the button.
 If the content is another type of object, its string representation is shown in the button.

-Here, a **StackPanel** that contains an image of a banana and text is set as the content of a button.
+Here, a **StackPanel** that contains an image of an Orange and text is set as the content of a button.

 ```xaml
 <Button Click="Button_Click"